-This pump is designed to handle corrosive liquids containing specified entrained solids, residues and slurries.
-Do not attempt to pump volatile, or flammable liquids which may damage the pump or endanger personnel as a result of pump failure.
+This pump is designed to handle most non-volatile, non-flammable liquids containing specified entrained solids.
+Do not attempt to pump volatile or flammable liquids which may damage the pump or endanger personnel as a result of pump failure.

 Pump speed and operating condition points must be within the continuous performance range shown on the curve (see Section E, Page 1).